RoopaLakshman/Hackathon-THBS/README.md

 To start application -
-This is springboot application and has a embedded server (Tomcat) in it The csv file should be passed as a parameter for the project
+This is springboot application and has a embedded server (Tomcat) in it The csv file should be passed as a parameter for the project (You can use the ProHactive-DataModel.csv)

 1. Run below command
-	java -jar thhs<version>.jar ProHactive-DataModel.csv
+	java -jar thhs<version>.jar DataFile.csv

 Test application -
-Open Browser and type localhost:7000/thhs/api
+Use any Browser and hit localhost:7000/thhs/api
-This should open up the application

-Authors -
-Roopa Lakshmanaiah

-Acknowledgments -
+Login using credentails from csv file.

+Team members and Acknowledgements -
 Vasant Sakre,
 Nagesh MH,
-Our company's UX/UI team
+TOrry Harris UX/UI team